 On modern assembly lines, new sensors and industrial IoT devices collect data from people and machines in real time.

-Thanks to advanced robotics, collaborative automation and more complex software, the working relationship between humans and machines on the assembly line is closer than ever.
+Thanks to advanced robotics, collaborative automation, and more sophisticated software, the working relationship between man and machine on the assembly line are closer than ever before.

 Some assembly lines are not as linear as their predecessors.
 Instead, work will be dynamically routed between different rows and cells as needed.

-Due to high requirements for customization and more advanced error prevention technology, modern assembly lines can produce hundreds of variants of a single product.
+Due to the high demand for customization and more advanced error-proofing technology, modern assembly lines can produce hundreds of variants of a single product.